What is an analytical chemist?

 In terms of interviewing for an analytical chemist job, you are likely to be asked questions that explore your problem-solving abilities and show examples of when you have been able to put these into practice during a project.
 An employer may also want to know about your competency with some of the technical equipment and regulations you are likely to use or work under in the role by asking scenario-based questions, such as “what would be the optimum HPLC conditions for analysing a compound?” or “describe a time where you used a specific analytical technique in a laboratory”.

-Depending on what type of company you are aiming to work for, there are a variety of ways to search for pharmacologist jobs.
+Depending on what type of company you are aiming to work for, there are a variety of ways to search for analytical chemist jobs.
 University and hospital websites are a great place to start, as well as scientific job sites such as New Scientist Jobs.
 Specialist recruitment agencies such as CK Science are another very effective way to search for and land pharmacologist jobs, as they are able to offer tailored advice and support as well as speak to employers directly.

 You can find CV and cover letter templates to download here.